 Newton is a medium-sized city located in the state of Kansas.
 With a population of 19,216 people and three constituent neighborhoods, Newton is the 23rd largest community in Kansas.

-Newton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Newton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Newton are a mix of both white- and blue-collar jobs.
 Overall, Newton is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Newton who work in office and administrative support (10.63%), sales jobs (7.05%), and teaching (6.55%).